CausticLang/CausticLexer/README.md

 - The path of the includer/importer (if possible)
 - The `builtin_path` of the `compiler` module (the location of `compiler.py`)
 - The current directory

-The difference between include and import is that included nodes will be bound with the rest of the nodes from the includer, whilst imported nodes will not

 ## Comments
 Comments may start with a `#`